juju-solutions/layer-apache-flume-syslog/README.md

 them to a local filesystem.

-## Deployment

-This charm is uses the Hadoob base layer and the HDFS interface to pull its dependencies and act as a client to a Hadoop namenode:

-You may manually deploy the recommended environment as follows:

-    juju deploy apache-hadoop-namenode namenode
-    juju deploy apache-hadoop-resourcemanager resourcemgr
-    juju deploy apache-hadoop-slave slave
+# Deploying

+A working Juju installation is assumed to be present.
+If Juju is not yet set up, please follow the [getting-started][] instructions prior to deploying this charm.

+This charm is intended to be deployed via one of the [apache bigtop bundles][].
+For example:

-    juju deploy apache-hadoop-plugin plugin
+    juju deploy hadoop-processing

-    juju add-relation namenode slave
-    juju add-relation resourcemgr slave
-    juju add-relation resourcemgr namenode
-    juju add-relation plugin resourcemgr
-    juju add-relation plugin namenode

-Deploy Flume hdfs:
+> **Note**: The above assumes Juju 2.0 or greater.
+If using an earlier version of Juju, use [juju-quickstart][] with the following syntax: `juju quickstart hadoop-processing`.

+This will deploy an Apache Bigtop Hadoop cluster.
+More information about this deployment can be found in the [bundle readme](https://jujucharms.com/hadoop-processing/).

+Now add Flume-HDFS and relate it to the cluster via the hadoop-plugin:

     juju deploy apache-flume-hdfs flume-hdfs
     juju add-relation flume-hdfs plugin

-Now that the base environment has been deployed (either via quickstart or manually), you are ready to add the `apache-flume-syslog` charm and relate it to the `flume-hdfs` agent:
+Now that the base environment has been deployed, add the `apache-flume-syslog` charm and relate it to the `flume-hdfs` agent:

     juju deploy apache-flume-syslog flume-syslog
     juju add-relation flume-syslog flume-hdfs